tapfortap/Documentation/unity/plugins.md

 ### Step 3

-Import the plugin framework and bundles for each plugin found in the iOS SDK `/plugins` folder.
+Import the plugin framework and bundles for each plugin found in the `/ios-plugins` folder.
 ### Step 4

 Import the plugins you want to use by uncommenting them at the top of TFTTapForTapUnity.mm located at /Libraries/Plugins/iOS/ in your XCode Project.
 Example: